jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit06/team_project.md

 Formulate a relevant analytical question that adds value to Airbnb.
 For example: Are booking trends significantly different across neighborhoods, and why?

 **Task 2** – Data Analysis:
 Use appropriate techniques to answer your chosen question.
-This may include EDA, data preprocessing, statistical analysis, visualization, and unsupervised learning (e.g., clustering).
+This may include EDA, data preprocessing, statistical analysis, visualisation, and unsupervised learning (e.g., clustering).

 **Task 3** – Report:
 Create a clear, 1000-word analytical report suitable for Airbnb executives.
-Include meaningful visualizations and explain your findings in a business-focused, accessible manner.
+Include meaningful visualisations and explain your findings in a business-focused, accessible manner.

 ## Team coordination activities